mdf-github/oura_collective/README.md

     |--utils.py

 ## Running the code
-Run `python oura_collective.py` creates a folder `figures/oura_collective_behavior_public` that will contain all the figures.
+Run `python oura_collective.py --activity activity_data.csv --sleep sleep_data.csv` creates a folder `figures/oura_collective_behavior_public` that will contain all the figures.
 It will also output the regression tables.